zachbreene/LLRBBST-Project/README.md

 &emsp; ***Search Method***

 * The search method is a function called searchNode(string).
-This function finds the node of the provided string that it is stored in, and it returns a pointer to that node.
+This function goes through the tree and finds the node of the provided string that it is stored in, and it returns a pointer to that node.
+If it doesn't exist, a null pointer is returned.

 &emsp; ***DOT File Print***